 "And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers...
 And the Lord added to their number day by day those who were being saved." ~ Acts 2:42, 47

 Sunday is the Lord's Day (Luke 24:1; Acts 2:1; 20:7; 1 Cor.
 16:2; Rev. 1:10).
-On that first day of the week we joyfully gather as God's covenant people to enjoy fellowship with God and each other, and to grow through regular use of the means of grace -- namely, the preaching of God's Word, the administration of the Sacraments, and prayer.
+On that first day of the week we joyfully gather as God's covenant people to enjoy fellowship with God and each other, and to grow through regular and prayerful use of the means of grace -- namely, the preaching of God's Word and the administration of the Sacraments.
 The preaching of the Word is the means by which God saves sinners and strengthens our faith in Christ (Romans 10:17).
 The sacraments (the Lord's Supper and Baptism) are visible signs and seals of God's invisible grace; He uses them to confirm His promises to us for our comfort and consecration (Acts 22:16; Hebrews 10:22; 1 Corinthians 10:16-17).
 Baptism is the sign of the New Covenant, which is the final administration of the Covenant of Grace in redemptive history.
 Since the Lord God has always established this covenant with believers and their children (Gen. 17:7; Deut.
 6:7; Acts 2:39; 16:15, 33; Eph.
 6:1-4), we administer baptism not only to unbaptized converts, but also to the children of professing church members.
 The Lord's Supper is a sacred feast for believers, who in partaking not only remember the death of our Savior but also receive Him and all the benefits of His one sacrifice.
 We serve the Supper to baptized Christians who have made profession of faith and are members in good standing in a true church (1 Cor.
 5:11; 10:17; 11:20-34).

 "We preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God." ~ 1 Corinthians 1:23-24